svelte-gear/svelte-semantic-ui/README.md

 - `InitDateInput` works very similar to the calendar component, as both take user input and produce a date object.
 - `InitNumberInput` supports integer, decimal and money formats controlled by i18n number settings.
 - `InitTextInput` may be used for simple formatting or validation.
-- You may override settings for individual input or create and use your own formatter.
+- You may override format settings for individual input or create and use your own formatter.

 #### Validation